Primary schools

 French Games (UK) has simple games such as pelmanism and hangman for beginners and near beginners.
 A wide range of basic topics is covered.

-Poisson Rouge (UK) has material children can use on a computer or which can be used for presenting vocabulary from the front. £10 a year.
+Poisson Rouge (UK) has material children can use on a computer or which can be used for presenting vocabulary from the front. £45 a year for schools if you want to be ad-free.

 Languages Online from Royal Grammar School, High Wycombe(UK) has Hot Potato and Spellmaster exercises.
 Very clear, very usable.
 Click on the Primary section.